 Under certain circumstances, the submission of a batch or job to BICsuite or schedulix is prevented with the error message “Ambigous resolution”.
-In this article we will show you how this error message can occur and how you can define dependencies so that they can be clearly and unambiguously processed in your Service Orchestration and Automation Platform.
+In this article we will show you how this error message can occur and how you can define dependencies so that they can be clearly and unambiguously processed in your Workload Automation System.

 Let’s start with a very simple example.
 Someone wants to do some processing on a database table.
 Data needs to be extracted, transformed and then loaded into some other system.
 It is not that important to know